radiotap/radiotap.github.io/fields/HE-MU.md

    indicate how much data of channel 2 was captured, it should be set to 0 (for unknown) for 20 MHz

+The RU octets in the arrays ("RU_channel1" and "RU_channel2") represent the RU allocation index according to Table 28-24 ("RU allocation subfield").

 The following tables map the RU fields to tone ranges:

 ### Channel 1 tones depending on known field